 Hawaii is a destination my munchkins always look forward to.
 It is the perfect place for families to relax, bond and play together.
-We have visited Maui, Oahu and Kona many times but this will be our first visit to the island of Kauai.
-I thought I would share some of the things we are hoping to see and do while on the island.
+We have visited Maui, Oahu, and Kona many times but this will be our first visit to the island of Kauai.
+I thought I would share some of the top things to do in Kauai with Kids!

-My kids are HUGE zipline fans.
-I am not typically the adrenaline junkie type and I totally freaked out the first time I saw my kids not only strapped on a zipline but doing it upside down.
+One of our favorite things to do in Kauai with kids is zipline.
+I am not typically the adrenaline junkie type and I totally freaked out the first time I saw my kids not only strapped on a zip line but doing it upside down.
 However, I too have grown to love the amazing feeling of soaring above some of the most beautiful scenery in the world.
-Kauai may very well be the most beautiful place on Earth so this one is at the tip top of our list.
-In fact we’ve already scheduled it and the kids are counting down the days.
+Kauai may very well be the most beautiful place on Earth so this one is at the tip-top of our list.
+Koloa Zipline is by far the best zip line we have ever done!

-I have heard wonderful things about Koloa Zipline from personal friends.
+Before we booked I have heard wonderful things about Koloa Zipline from personal friends.
 Judging by their 5 star Tripadvisor Rating I’m guessing we are in for a real treat!
-I hear they offer snacks and juice after the 4th line, that the guides are hilarious and that you see some amazing scenery where both Jurassic Park and Jurassic World were filmed.
-I think the kids will get a kick out of that!!
-They also have the island’s longest zipline (1/2 a mile long)!!
+They offer snacks and juice after the 4th line, that the guides are hilarious and that you see some amazing scenery where both Jurassic Park and Jurassic World were filmed.
+My kids got a kick out of that!!
+They also have the island’s longest zip line (1/2 a mile long)!!